 To act is to do something.
 We say, “Actions speak louder than words.”

 An active person does things.
-Activity means “getting out and doing something” rather than just passively letting things happen.
+Activity means doing something, not waiting for things to happen.
 (Hyperactivity or being overactive is moving around or doing too much.)

 It is wise to be proactive, and take action before problems get serious.
 The opposite approach is waiting to react to problems.
 However, there can also be a problem if a person acts before he thinks!

 So what’s the best advice?
-Participate actively in finding solutions to problems, but be sure to think first!
+Actively look for solutions to problems, but be sure to think first!

 The definitions above show how to use the different parts of speech in the 'act' family in sentences.
 Here's a little more explanation.

-Notice that the infinitive (the ‘to’ form) of a verb can be the subject of a sentence, acting as a noun as in to act and to activate (the first use.)
+Notice that the infinitive (the ‘to’ form) of a verb can be the subject of a sentence.
+It acts as a noun.
+(See the first use of to activate above.)

 Sometimes the present participle of a verb can also act as a noun.
 (It’s called a gerund when it is used as a noun.)
-'Acting’ is a gerund in the sentence: “Acting is a profession that requires constant practice.”
+'Acting’ is a gerund in the following sentence.
+“Acting is a profession that requires constant practice.”

 VERBS usually show the action of a sentence: what a noun does.
 To activate, to react, & acts (in paragraph 3) are verbs.